 even as I look up and watch

-the sky change, as high birds
+the sky change, even as

-and I live tenderly,
+And I choose to live tenderly,

 tending,

-For it is a good place
+for it is a good place

 even so.